 This extra repayment goes directly toward reducing the principal of your loan, which in turn leads to a shorter loan term.
 Many lenders offer flexible repayment options that include fortnightly, monthly, and even weekly frequencies.

-Before making this change, make sure the payment schedule suits your paydays, and your budget.
-Making more frequent payments might be easier for those receiving their pay on a weekly or fortnightly basis, while those on monthly pay cycles may need to tweak their budget to accommodate this strategy.
+Before making this change, make sure the payment schedule suits your paydays and your budget.
+Making more frequent payments might be easier for those receiving their pay on a weekly or fortnightly basis, while those on a monthly pay cycle may need to tweak their budget to accommodate this strategy.

 4. Consider a home loan with an offset account

-Parking your money in an offset account linked to your mortgage is another easy way to shorten your loan term.
-An offset account works by offsetting the account balance from the outstanding principal balance, which in turn reduces the amount of interest payable and helps you pay off your mortgage faster.
+Parking your money in an offset account linked to your mortgage can help shorten your loan term.
+The account balance offsets your loan principal, reducing interest charges and allowing you to pay off your mortgage faster.

 5. Cut back on unnecessary expenses